Protein Powder for Diabetics

 PowderTypeProteinCarbs/SugarSweetenerCertificationPros & Cons

-Transparent Labs Whey IsolateGrass-fed Whey28g0–3gSteviaInformed-ChoiceHigh quality, low carbs, pricey
+Transparent Labs IsolateGrass-fed Whey28g0–3gSteviaInformed-ChoiceHigh quality, very low carbs, slightly pricey

 5. How to Use Protein Powder

-• Timing: 15–30 min before or after meals helps balance glucose spikes
+• Timing: 15–30 minutes before or after meals helps balance glucose spikes.

 6. DIY Diabetic-Friendly Shake Recipes